chricro/chricro.github.io/content/learning/_index.md

         <span style="font-family: palatino; font-size: 14px;">

         # Learning notes
+        This website collects a compilation of my notes on a variety of topics including statistics, machine learning, generative artificial intelligence, and finance.
 This part of the website is currently under construction.
-It collects a compilation of my notes on a variety of subjects, including statistics, machine learning, generative artificial intelligence, and finance.

         ## Statistical learning